Overview

 investment objectives shown in information obtained and documented in client interviews.

 rebalance, if conditions warrant) of the asset allocation models chosen by the client.
-Rebalancing is
+Rebalancing

-the applicant) review of the investment / fund managers allocated.
+the discretion of the applicant) review of the investment / fund managers allocated.

 Material Risks

-The list of risk factors below is not a complete enumeration or explanation of the risks involved in an
+The list of risk factors below is not a complete enumeration or explanation of the risks involved in

 Note that the risks below are also applicable to the extent that a mutual fund recommended by